tannuzxz/Portfolio/README.md

 # Portfolio Website

-Welcome to my portfolio website repository! 🌟 This project showcases my work, skills, and experiences as a [your profession, e.g., "web developer", "designer", etc.].
+Welcome to my portfolio website repository! 🌟 This project showcases my work, skills, and experiences as a developer.
 ## 🛠️ Technologies Used

 This website is built with the following technologies: